Regulatory Affairs - Sciences (Co-op and Non Co-op Version)

 CO-OP INFORMATION:

-All applicants apply directly to the non-co-op version of this program through OntarioColleges.ca or our International Application Portal.
+The Regulatory Affairs - Sciences co-op program is open to domestic students only and not available to international students.
+All applicants apply directly to the non-co-op version of this program through OntarioColleges.ca.
 Students may elect to participate in the co-op version, two terms prior to the first co-op work term, subject to availability and academic eligibility.

 Co-operative education (Co-op) allows students to integrate their classroom learning with a real-world experience through paid work terms.
 Two academic terms prior to the cooperative education work term, students are required to actively participate in and successfully complete the self-directed co-op course, readiness activities and workshops.